AmishaSomaiya/Data-Analysis/Leetcode-SQL50/Readme.md

-This folder aims to contain optimum solutions to SQL50 study plan on Leetcode
+This folder aims to contain optimum queries to 50 diverse SQL questions in the SQL50 study plan on Leetcode.

 Questions can be found at : https://leetcode.com/studyplan/top-sql-50/